 It is therefore difficult, in the absence of reference points, to gauge the fifer’s true height.
 He could be a young man in his twenties wearing remarkably large trousers, or he could be a teenager, little more than a child.

 Like many other of Manet’s paintings, The Fifer received a very negative reaction from the critics and the public.
 It was rejected by the jury of the 1866 Salon and induced Manet to set up a self-funded exhibition at the Éxoposition Universelle of 1867.
-Public opinion indicted The Fifer’s lack of elaboration and the total absence of recognisable space around him.
+Public opinion indicted The Fifer’s lack of elaboration and the total absence of recognizable space around him.

 Vélazquez’s precedent, by comparison, had mostly involved busts of interesting figures, when commoners, and great elaboration of detail in the case of full-size figures — all of whom were, in that case, identifiable.

 Manet’s Fifer signals a fascination with the liveliness of ceremonial uniforms and decontextualized and therefore objectified human figures.
-It resembles the kind of figurines which the popular press will begin employing in the late 19th century to liven up its pages.
+It resembles the kind of figurines that the popular press will begin employing in the late 19th century to liven up its pages.
 These are figures which draw interest precisely because they are set up without anything else in the portrait laying claim to the viewer’s attention.

 Édouard Manet’s The Fifer can be found in the Musée d’Orsay in Paris, France.